gitahievans/prodev-frontend-backup/README.md

 </div>

 > Storage-Center is  an ecommerce  web interface that can be used for obtaing storage failities.
-The web deals with a large range a of product interms of containers where one can obtain a storage facility in sizes according to what thry want to store.
+The web deals with a large range a of product in terms of containers where one can obtain a storage facility in sizes according to what thry want to store.
 It also gives a user a chance to chose on how they will want there belongings will be transported.